 Every school you apply to will require an official transcript that only your undergraduate institution can provide.
 You could also consider taking a few courses prior to beginning your application and earn A’s to show that you are now ready and able to manage the curriculum.
 Courses to consider taking include: calculus 1, 2, and 3; physics; chemistry; linear algebra and differential equations; biology; computer science; and statistics.

-The top ranked engineering schools prefer GRE math scores in the 164-167 range.
-Although, the verbal score is not as critical in importance, the schools like to see a score of around 150.
+The top-ranked engineering schools prefer GRE math scores in the 164-167 range.
+Although, the verbal score is not as critical in importance, the schools like to see a score above 150.
 Not all engineering programs list their minimum standardized test score requirements on their website.
-Check with the U.S. News and World Report Best Engineering Schools issue to determine if the schools you are interested in have reported their average scores.
+Check with the U.S. News & World Report Best Engineering Schools to determine if the schools you are interested in have reported their average scores.